 During the application review process, all applicants who requested consideration will be evaluated based on the applicant pool from each country.
 Upon selection, applicants will be notified in their admissions letter of their acceptance and offer of funding with the amount awarded.
 The deadline for graduate applications and qualifying for this assistance is January 7 for fall semester applications only.

 Two awards are available each year.
-Master's recipients are only eligible for tuition awards and may hold the fellowship for two years; doctoral students are eligible for any of the three awards and may hold the fellowship for three years.
+Master's recipients are only eligible for tuition awards and may hold the fellowship for two years.
 It is expected that the Fellow's school at GW award a Graduate Assistantship teaching, research or administrative for two additional years.
 McNair applicants will also be considered for lesser awards from academic departments or schools at GW.
+Only incoming master's students are eligible.

 Students who were not McNair Fellows at their undergraduate institution are not eligible.
 Students working in a benefited position at GW are not eligible.
 Awards will be made by the end of April.